Changes After Surgery

 TerryLT

 Hi and welcome to the group!
 I just read your bio and you are only ten days out of surgery?!
 If you weren't experiencing those things, it would be weird!
-It's good that you're sleeping lots, as your body has been through a lot and it needs it.
-I went through the same thing as you, visit to the ER, emergency surgery for a perforated colon, and went home with a colostomy.
+It's good that you're sleeping a lot, as your body has been through a lot and it needs it.
+I went through the same thing as you, a visit to the ER, emergency surgery for a perforated colon, and went home with a colostomy.
 I remember it took me weeks to get back to normal.
-You need to take it really easy, don't overdo it, and definitely don't do any heavy lifting as you are now at risk of hernia.
+You need to take it really easy, don't overdo it, and definitely don't do any heavy lifting as you are now at risk of a hernia.
 Did they talk to you about that at the hospital?
 Do you have access to an ostomy nurse?
 Things will slowly get back to normal, but you now have a hole in your gut and you will need to be careful of straining your abdominal muscles.
 Once you have had a few weeks to recover, you can start doing gentle exercises to strengthen your abdominals, which will help to prevent a hernia.
 If you Google 'exercises for ostomy patients' you will find some.
 Anyway, don't be afraid to ask questions about anything.
 There are lots of people here who are willing to help with advice and support.

 Terry